 G = Sol

-Little memo tip: F for Fa, it’s easy to remember!
+Here is a tip for memorizing solfège: F for Fa is simple.
 From there, it is easy to deduce the remaining notes in order, forward or backward.
-But it is also very easy to remember that La and A are very similar, the notes then follow each other very simply.
+But it is also easy to hear the similarity between La and A and consequently, the order of the notes that follow.

 Note that in German-speaking countries, the B is replaced by an H to designate the Si.